Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## Final Thoughts

-- Complexity generally increases the risks of failures, but we should not fear it.<br>
+- Complexity generally increases the risks of failures, but we should not fear it.<br/>
   $~~~$_Hypothesis: this \_usually_ makes systems more brittle.\_
-- Observable behavior trumps models and theory.<br>
+- Observable behavior trumps models and theory.<br/>
   $~~~$_Complex systems are not intuitive and may show your assumptions and models are wrong!_
 - This lesson was a _start_ down holes...
   $~~~$_We encourage you to keep diving deeper!_